89bio Inc. (ETNB) Shares Down Despite Recent Market Volatility

 Cantor Fitzgerald gave a rating of “Overweight” to ETNB, setting the target price at $49 in the report published on October 26th of the previous year.

-During the last 5 trading sessions, ETNB fell by -4.05%, which changed the moving average for the period of 200-days by +356.79% in comparison to the 20-day moving average, which settled at $13.39.
-In addition, 89bio Inc. saw 0.47% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ETNB rose by +3.67%, which changed the moving average for the period of 200-days by +313.29% in comparison to the 20-day moving average, which settled at $13.31.
+In addition, 89bio Inc. saw -2.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading